Vinicius-PR/Ignite-Challenge-03-Addition-Challenge/README.md

-# Ignite Challenge 3 - Creating a project from zero
+# Ignite Additional Challenge 3 - Implementing some features to a blog

 This project consist in create a blog using NextJS.
 The layout is on Figma and was done by a designer.
 My job is to implement all the styles and logic of a blog.
 The files that I received was empty and I had to implement: